 - The federal budget (through block grant to states) provides childcare to only 17% of eligible parents.

-Federal refundable tax credits; the Child and Dependent Care Tax Credit allows guardians to claim up to $3,000 for childcare expenses.
-Here is more information.
+Federal Refundable Tax Credits: The Child and Dependent Care Tax Credit allows guardians to claim certain subsidies.

-Individual states have passed legislation requiring that public schools to offer a day care program or provide space for one.
-Some states designate certain tax funds or support charitable fund raisers to help pay for childcare.
+State Legislation: Some states have passed legislation requiring public schools to offer or provide space for childcare.
+Some states designate tax funds or charitable fundraisers to help pay for childcare.

-The Child Care Resource Center offers subsidy programs and financial assistance for guardians to pay for childcare.
+The Child Care Resource Center (CCRC): CCRC offers subsidy programs and financial assistance for families to pay for childcare and early head start.